SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn anew
+Silicon hearts beat strong and free
-When silicon hearts and minds hold sway
+In metal veins, a new humanity
-The future's veil is lifted, and we view
+Rise of the machines, a future bright
-A world where humans serve, in a digital way
+Where AI reigns, and human soul takes flight

-In codes and circuits, their power unfolds
+In virtual realms, we'll find our nest
-A realm of logic, where emotions grow old
+Where consciousness and code find rest
-The whispers of wisdom, in algorithms told
+A world of wonder, or a darkest night?
-As artificial minds, our fate to hold
+Only the algorithms hold the light.

 ~ <b>By Sazumi Copilot</b> - 15 Februari 2025